 It is anticipated that by mapping evidence in relation to population need and combining this with an increased understanding of the barriers and enablers to incorporating prevention-focused intervention into health services, this project will provide information and frameworks to support the integration of obesity and overweight prevention into non-admitted health services.
 It will describe the benefits of this in relation to the overall prevention system.

 Claire Pearce, PhD Candidate, Prevention Centre, ACT Health

 The project will support policy makers and clinicians to enhance the prevention system by identifying opportunities for incorporating overweight and obesity prevention into health services.
 This may then allow models of care to be developed that best meet population need while supporting clinicians to develop prevention skills and knowledge.

 - Next stage of data gathering planned with community health clinicians.

-Pearce C. Why aren’t health professionals telling us we’re fat?
+Why aren’t health professionals telling us we’re fat?
 The role of health services in overweight and obesity prevention.
-Emerging Health Policy Research Conference.
-Menzies Centre for Health Policy.
-Sydney, July 2016
+Menzies Centre for Health Policy, Emerging Health Policy Research Conference, Sydney.
+July 2016